blahosyl/dinner-party/README.md

 The app is designed to work with as little typing as possible.

 Yes/no questions only require a single character as an answer.
+They accept both capital and lowercase answers.

 The list of dishes is presented as a numbered list, so that users only need to enter the dish number, rather than type the whole name of the dish.